CodeLikeCowboy/Cowboy/README.md

 cowboy repo augment --mode=all test_repo
 ```

-For more fine-grained control, you can augment a specific TestModule, Cowboy's logical grouping of unit tests (maps to either a class or test_file)
+For more fine-grained control, you can augment a specific TestModule, Cowboy's logical grouping of unit tests (maps to either a class or test_file).
 ```
-cowboy repo augment --tm TestWoodpecker test_repo cowboy repo augment --tm TestWoodpecker --tm TestBitrise test_repo
+cowboy repo augment --tm TestWoodpecker test_repo # TestWoodpecker is the TestModule cowboy repo augment --tm test_file.py test_repo # test_file.py is the TestModule cowboy repo augment --tm TestWoodpecker --tm TestBitrise test_repo
 ```

 See the list of TestModules discovered for your repo